defencedigital/moduk-service-manual/src/your-community/user-centred-design.md

 ## Community calls

-Join the UCD community calls held every 2 weeks on alternate Wednesdays and Thursdays.
+Join the UCD community call on the third Thursday of the month at 2pm.

 Calls are 55 minutes.
 We discuss things like accessibility, tools available in Defence and cross-government collaboration.